 Vegan “Buttermilk” Ingredients:

-- 1 cup plus 2 Tablespoons plain unsweetened almond milk
+- 1 cup plus 2 Tablespoons unsweetened plain plant milk

 - 1 teaspoon apple cider vinegar

-- 1 ½ Tablespoons almond butter, unsweetened - heated
+- 1 ½ Tablespoons unsweetened almond butter, warmed up

 - ½ cup oat flour

-- ½ cup flour (we used 1:1 Gluten Free Baking Flour or flour of choice, ex. whole wheat flour)
+- ½ cup GF flour (we used Bob’s Red Mill 1:1 Gluten Free Baking Flour)

 - 3 Tablespoons maple sugar (dehydrated maple syrup)